A Universal Chern Model on Arbitrary Triangulations

-One standard operation in combinatorial geometry is the boundary map, central to simplicial homology.
-This map lifts to our Hilbert spaces as
+We now supply the values of the coupling coefficients $w_{\xi,\xi'}$.
+Boundary maps are standard operations in combinatorial geometry and are central to simplicial homology \cite{Supplemental}.
+They lift to our Hilbert spaces as linear operators

 where hat indicates omission of that specific vertex.
-Note that, if the edges have the orientation induced by that of the face, as in the case of $\tau_1$ in Fig.~\ref{Fig:TM}, then no negative signs occur in Eq.~\eqref{Eq:B}.
+For faces, if the edges' orientations coincide with those induced by the face, as for $\tau_1$ in Fig.~\ref{Fig:TM}, then no negative signs occur in Eq.~\eqref{Eq:B}.
 However, this cannot be enforced throughout the triangulation and especially for neighboring facets.
 For example, negative signs do occur for $\tau_2$ in Fig.~\ref{Fig:TM}, for which $B|\tau_2\rangle = -|\epsilon_2\rangle +|\epsilon_4\rangle + |\epsilon_5\rangle$.
 For edges, the $B$-action takes $|[v_0,v_1]\rangle$ into $|[v_1]\rangle -|[v_0]\rangle$, and all vertices are sent to zero by $B$.

-The matrix elements $\langle \xi|B|\xi'\rangle$ supply the strengths and signs of the couplings needed to implement the self-adjoint operator $B+B^\dagger$ with an actual meta-material.
+The matrix elements $\langle \xi|B|\xi'\rangle$ supply the strengths and signs of the couplings needed to implement the self-adjoint operator $B+B^\dagger$ with an actual metamaterial.
 They are exemplified in Fig.~\ref{Fig:TCP} for the geometry and resonators from Fig.~\ref{Fig:TM}.
-As promised, these couplings engage only nearest-neighboring resonators and all have strengths equal to one \cite{Footnote2}.
-There are, however, variations in the signs of the couplings, and we recall in Fig.~\ref{Fig:CR} how such couplings are usually implemented with acoustic cavities.
+These couplings engage only nearest-neighboring resonators and all have strengths equal to one \cite{Footnote5}, though there are variations in the signs of the couplings (which pose no practical problem, see Fig.~\ref{Fig:CR}).